mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2025.md

 #### Results

-The FHIR API documentation was available 100% of Q1 and Q2, 99.997% of Q3, and 99.791% of Q4 for a total uptime of 99.947%.
+The MIE API documentation was available with a total uptime of 99.963% in 2025.

 #### Discussion

-As expected, the documentation maintained an uptime of greater than 99.9% at 99.947% for the year.
+As expected, the documentation maintained an uptime of greater than 99.9% at 99.963% for the year.
 All reported downtime was due to connection timeouts which are monitored.
 The appropriate alerts were acted upon to bring the documentation back up as quickly as possible.
 During any down time the FHIR API documentation would not have been available, but no effect on end user requests for the information was reported.

 ### Measure 23: CCDA Content